rschuetzler/latex-icis-template/README.markdown

 This is a LaTeX template meeting the submission requirements for the 2014 International Conference on Information Systems.

+For new documents, I'd recommend using the biblatex branch of this repository.
+I've rewritten the MISQ style using biblatex, which should be more robust, and easier to fix in the future.
+Plus, biblatex is just cooler.

 ## Requirements
 * Document MUST be compiled with XeLaTeX in order to support the Georgia font family